coolerchaith/seqcappop_scripts/README.md

 The main command to use is GenerateScripts.py, which will create the required folders and generate a .sh file, which can then be run in the console to complete the pipeline.

+Note that this command will assume every sample in the clean reads folder will be included.
+To exclude certain samples copy the samples you want in a new folder.

 The command accepts the arguments